-The call for sessions, papers and posters for AC2019 has now closed.
+The call for sessions, papers and posters for AC2019 closed in February 2019.
 Please direct any questions to firstname.lastname@example.org.

 Registration is now open for the conference.
 All those listed on the conference programme and attending in person are required to register and pay the appropriate registration fee.

 More information about letters of paper acceptance and/or letters of invitation for visa applications is available in our guide to planning your attendance at the conference.

 If you have any questions about organising a session for the conference, please contact the organisers at email@example.com.

 Sessions may take the form of presented papers, panels, practitioner forums, discussions, workshops, or something else.
 Innovative sessions and formats are encouraged.
 More information about innovative formats is available here.

 Sessions are scheduled into timeslots of 1 hour 40 minutes long.
 A session may not normally occupy more than two of these timeslots in the conference programme.
 Any session organiser who thinks they will need more than two timeslots is encouraged to contact the conference organisers (firstname.lastname@example.org) well in advance of the session proposal deadline to discuss this.